 Eurycoma longifolia Jack is a type of plant.
 It contains mainly quassinoids and other active substances, such as tirucallene-type triterpenes, squalene derivatives, biphenyl-neo-lignans, anthraquinones, canthin-6-one alkaloids, β-carboline alkaloids, and dimeric dihydrobenzofuran.

 This plant has many medicinal properties, such as lower blood sugar levels and being able to kill bacteria.
 In addition, there have been studies on this plant that show it also increases testosterone levels in rats.

 Fertility experts recommend doses as high as 450-500mg/day.
 Long Jack Tongkat is an excellent fertility supplement for men with many other health benefits besides increasing testosterone levels and fertility.

-Consider taking fertility supplements for men that contain Long Jack and Magnesium like Boosted.
+Consider taking fertility supplements for men that contain Long Jack and Magnesium.

 I hope that this male fertility supplement guide can help you in some way or another, and that hope that it contributed positively to your fertility health.

 When it comes to fertility, a healthy lifestyle is critical.
 Supplementing your diet with the proper nutrients will help improve sperm quality and quantity in ways that most other interventions cannot match.